 Professor Jakub Tolar, Minnesota USA.
 Pioneered the use of Bone Marrow Transplantation and working on iPSC’s for RDEB and gene editing for RDEB using a variety of ‘molecular scissors’

-To correct a sufferers own cells.
-Using a Lentiviral vector to gene modifiy patient fibroblasts and mesenchymal stromal cells
+Correcting a sufferer’s own cells.
+Using a Lentiviral vector to gene modify patient fibroblasts and mesenchymal stromal cells

-Dr Waseem Quasim and Professor Adrian Thrasher, Professor John McGrath, Institute of Child Health, Guildford Street, London, UKA set of clinical trials effectively correcting a sufferers owns cells to be given at local sites and then working towards correcting cells for intravenous use aiming to give a whole body treatment.
+Dr Waseem Qasim and Professor Adrian Thrasher, Professor John McGrath, Institute of Child Health, Guildford Street, London, UKA set of clinical trials effectively correcting a sufferers owns cells to be given at local sites and then working towards correcting cells for intravenous use, aiming to give a whole body treatment.